USEPA/workshops/lessons/03_tidy_data_in_r.md

 ## NULL
 ```

-## Exercise 4.1
+## Exercise 3.1

 For this exercise, let's read in a new dataset but this time, directly from a URL.
-We are still working on the `region2_nla_analysis.Rmd`
+We are still working on the `nla_analysis.R` Script

-1. Add a new code chunk, starting after the `read_csv` code chunk.
-Name this code chunk `read_csv_url`.
+1. Add a new line of code, starting after the `read_csv` line we looked at above (on or around line 39).
 2. Use the `read_csv()` function to read in "https://www.epa.gov/sites/production/files/2014-01/nla2007_sampledlakeinformation_20091113.csv", and assign the output to a data frame named `nla_sites`.
+3. How many rows and columns do we have in this data frame?
+4. What is stored in the fourth column of this data frame?

 ## Tidy data

 We have learned about data frames, how to create them, and about several ways to read in external data into a data.frame.
-At this point there have been only a few rules applied to our data frames (which already separates them from spreadsheets) and that is our datasets must by rectangular.
-Beyond that we havent disscussed how best to organize that data so that subsequent analyses are easier to accomplish.
+At this point there have been only a few rules applied to our data frames (which already separates them from spreadsheets) and that is our datasets must be rectangular.
+Beyond that we haven't disscussed how best to organize that data so that subsequent analyses are easier to accomplish.
 This is, in my opinion, the biggest decision we make as data analysts and it takes a lot of time to think about how best to organize data and to actually re-organize that data.
 Luckily, we can use an existing concept for this that will help guide our decisions and re-organization.
 The best concept I know of to do this is the concept of [tidy data](http://r4ds.had.co.nz/tidy-data.html).
 The essence of which can be summed up as:

 1. Each column is a variable
 2. Each row is an observation